2018 Los Cabos Open

-The 2018 Los Cabos Open (also known as the Abierto Mexicano de Tenis Mifel presentado por Cinemex for sponsorship reasons) was an ATP tennis tournament played on outdoor hard courts.
+The 2018 Los Cabos Open, also known as the Abierto Mexicano de Tenis Mifel presentado por Cinemex for sponsorship reasons, was an ATP men's tennis tournament played on outdoor hard courts.
 It was the 3rd edition of the Los Cabos Open, and part of the ATP World Tour 250 series of the 2018 ATP World Tour.
 It took place in Los Cabos, Mexico from 30 July through 5 August 2018.
+Second-seeded Fabio Fognini won the singles title.